Skip to content

 Helps prevent kidney stones

-Lemon water helps prevent painful stones in those deficient in urinary citrate (a form of citric acid).
+Lemon water helps prevent painful stones in those deficient in urinary citrate (citric acid).
 More importantly, increased fluids help prevent dehydration — a common cause of kidney stones.

 Provides a potassium boost